-- The recipient was certified for retroactive Medicaid benefits, and the claim was filed within 12 months of the date that retroactive eligibility was granted; - The recipient won a Medicare or SSI appeal in which he or she was granted retroactive Medicaid benefits; and - The failure of the claim to pay was the fault of the fiscal intermediary or the Louisiana Medicaid Program, rather than the provider's fault, each time the claim was adjudicated.
+1. The beneficiary was certified for retroactive Medicaid benefits, and the claim was filed within 12 months of the date that retroactive eligibility was granted;

+- 2. The beneficiary won a Medicare or SSI appeal in which he or she was granted retroactive Medicaid benefits; and - 3.
+The failure of the claim to pay was the fault of the fiscal intermediary or the Louisiana Medicaid program, rather than the provider's fault, each time the claim was adjudicated.